Beginning the Journey

 I remember praying to know the truth of it for about three or four nights beginning the second week there.
-With much humility and a sincere heart, I poured out my soul in prayer to my Heavenly Father.
-After many sincere and concentrated attempts, and not having received the spiritual manifestation I was seeking, I ceased my prayers.
-I ceased my prayers on the matter because I had concluded from an intellectual standpoint that it was true.
+With much humility and a sincere heart, I poured out my soul in earnest prayer to my Heavenly Father.
+After many genuine and concentrated attempts, and not having received the spiritual manifestation I was seeking, I ceased my prayers.
+I ceased my prayers because I concluded from a biased deduction and intellectual standpoint that it was true.
 Also, I resolved in my mind that I was going to go on an LDS mission.
 I made this commitment because I erroneously reasoned that I already knew The Book of Mormon was true.

-About a week before I was to complete my training and then go back home, one of my “buddies” and me were assigned the task to clean the break room.
+About a week before I was to complete my training and then go back home, one of my “buddies” and I were tasked to clean the break room.
 While I was sweeping the floor, I noticed a flyer on the bulletin board.
 It was an invitation to anyone interested in viewing a slideshow about the ancient ruins in South America.
 In addition, LDS missionaries were presenting it.
-I decided I would attend; to talk to the missionaries.
+I decided I would attend primarily to talk to the missionaries.
 I wanted to find out if they enjoyed their missions.
 In addition, I was curious to ask what advice they could give me to have a successful missionary experience for myself.

 The following Monday, I hurried and finished my evening meal in the chow hall.
 Next, I changed into some clean clothes to attend the presentation.
-I was surprisingly looking forward to this gathering!
+Surprisingly, I was looking forward to this gathering!
 The missionaries were on time, set-up, and ready to go.
 They introduced themselves and asked some very general questions.
-There were about three or four curious individuals, besides myself, who attended.
+There were about three or four other inquisitive individuals, besides myself, who attended.

 A Promise Kept